micsno/micsno/README.md

 ## 👀 About Me

 Hello there!
-I’m @micsno, a passionate Full Stack Developer and aspiring Software Developer, with a keen interest in Web Development, Cybersecurity, and OSINT (Open Source Intelligence).
-I enjoy exploring how technology can create impactful solutions and thrive on tackling complex challenges in the ever-evolving digital landscape.
+I’m @micsno, a dedicated Software Developer and enthusiastic Full Stack Developer, with a passion for Web Development, Cybersecurity, and OSINT (Open Source Intelligence).
+I love exploring how technology can solve real-world problems and thrive on tackling complex challenges in the ever-evolving digital landscape.

 What Drives Me
 As a lifelong learner, I’m committed to continually improving my skills—whether it’s through work, training, or self-study.
-I’m equally comfortable building intuitive front-end interfaces, designing robust back-end systems, or diving into new technologies to expand my expertise.
+I’m equally comfortable designing robust back-end systems, building intuitive front-end interfaces, or diving into new technologies to expand my expertise.

 I see every challenge as an opportunity to grow, and I believe that continuous self-development is the key to staying ahead in the tech world.
-Whether I’m working as a full stack developer or in broader software development, my goal is to create meaningful, innovative solutions that make a difference.
+Whether I’m working as a software developer or focusing on full stack projects, my goal is to create meaningful, innovative solutions that make a difference.
 Let’s build something great together!

 <table>
   <tr>